Thesis planning phase bachelor’s 5 cr./master’s 10 cr.

 The exception to this is the thesis supervisor, with whom you can go through the material, if necessary, because they are not external to your thesis.

-Taking care of the lifecycle of personal data is particularly important.
-After the survey, research material containing personal data must not be stored unnecessarily but must be disposed of (as a general rule) securely.
+Managing the lifecycle of personal data is particularly important.
+After the study, research material containing personal data must not be stored unnecessarily and must, as a general rule, be securely disposed of.

 Material containing written personal data must not be placed in a paper collection or waste bin.
 The University of Applied Sciences has lockable data security rubbish bins where you can leave the material in question.